-Find out more about what’s involved in serving on an External Review Panel.
-If you are interested and meet the qualifications, please complete the External Review Panel Member Information Form and plan to attend the training session on June 23 at the 2017 ALA Annual Conference in Chicago.
+Find out more about what’s involved in serving on an external review panel on the Resources for external review panelists webpage.
+If you are interested and meet the qualifications, please complete the External Review Panel Member Information Form, and plan to attend the training session on June 22 at the 2018 ALA Annual Conference in New Orleans.

 If you know someone who might be interested in serving as an External Review Panelist, please encourage him/her to apply, or send a recommendation to firstname.lastname@example.org.

 AASL-CAEP program review training at 2018 ALA Midwinter Meeting in Denver

 Date: Friday, February 9, 2018

 New and experienced reviewers and program report writers are encouraged to attend this session to learn about the AASL-CAEP program review process, the 2010 ALA/AASL Standards for Initial Preparation of School Librarians (and an update on the Standards revision process), report preparation/review, and appropriate assessments.

 So that we have sufficient training materials on hand, please RSVP to Kerri Price, by January 17, 2018, and include “AASL-CAEP training” in the subject line.

 Prospective reviewers can find out more about the AASL-CAEP program review process on the AASL website.

 AASL CAEP Coordinating Committee meeting at 2018 ALA Midwinter Meeting in Denver

 AASL-CAEP Coordinating Committee meeting.
 Committee members are strongly encouraged to attend.
 Those interested in AASL-CAEP program review and the Standards for Initial Preparation of School Librarians (currently undergoing revision) are also encouraged to attend.